 And even if you have to invite ‘everybody’ to the party, they don’t all get to sit in the same seat.

-So, get yourself good heads that are facing where you’re headed and whose hearts beat in rhythm with yours and set out to do great things like changing the world and sometimes mundane things as landscaping your lawn.
+So, get yourself good heads that are facing where you’re headed.
+People whose hearts beat in rhythm with yours and are set out to do great things.
+Things like changing the world and sometimes mundane things as landscaping your lawn.

 Not only do you do more in these kinds of partnerships, you can actually BE MORE and the relationship is better off in the long run.

 5. Pay Attention to Detail

 That could feel like a punch in the stomach, especially for those of you that love the easy way out.

 The truth is that the easy way is not always the easy way.

 Short-term thinking does not deliver long-term benefits and things do actually look different when examined at close quarters; and the closer you get, the more you see and wonder at.

 You know, back in my high school geography class, I remember my teacher telling us a story.
 He said that clusters of stars – nebulae or even galaxies, appear as a single light source when viewing with the unaided eye, here on earth.